rust-gamedev/rust-game-ports/README.md

 - at least one sound plays with a delay (reported [here](https://github.com/FyroxEngine/Fyrox/issues/324));
 - some images render incorrectly (reported [here](https://github.com/FyroxEngine/Fyrox/issues/320)).

-A small part of the port (GUI widgets) still uses a pseudo-immediate mode design; this will be restuctured soon, but the game works regardless of this.

 ## Source Projects/Libraries